sigasi/sigasi_insights/content/manual/rules/naming-conventions.md

 ### Example

-A manual VHDL configuration were all ports must start with `p_` except inout ports which must start with `b_`, and where input ports cannot contain numbers.
+A manual VHDL configuration where all ports must start with `p_` except inout ports which must start with `b_`, and where input ports cannot contain numbers.
 We mark the ports with error markers if they don't comply.